RemieJanssen/PhyloX/joss/paper.md

 ## Representing networks
 There are some common representations of phylogenetic networks.
 As they are graphs, there is the obvious option to represent them as a list of edges.
 Another commonly used representation is the extended Newick format [@cardona2008extended].
 The extended Newick notation has a further extension (Rich Newick format) that adds numerical parameters to the edges of the network, such as the branch length, and the inheritance probability (for incoming edges of a reticulation node) [@riceRichNewick; @wen2018inferring].

 # PhyloX Functionality

 PhyloX is equipped to handle all the aspects pf phylogenetic networks mentioned in the previous section.
+It is written primarily for explorative research into algorithmic aspects of phylogenetic networks, although application focused implementations can also be realized with it.
+An example is the software [@https://doi.org/10.4121/c679cd3c-0815-4021-a727-bcb8b9174b27.v1] for the paper [@bernardini2023constructing], which uses cherry-picking methods in combination with machine learning to efficiently combine a large number of trees into a phylogenetic network.
+This software shares some of its basic code with the [cherrypicking module](https://phylox.readthedocs.io/en/v1.0.3/_autosummary/phylox.cherrypicking.html) and the [generators module](https://phylox.readthedocs.io/en/v1.0.3/_autosummary/phylox.generators.html) of PhyloX.

 ## I/O
 - similar to networkx, but with labels